ThirteenAG/update-tags/README.md

-# GitHub Update Tag Action
+# GitHub Update Tags Action
-A GitHub action that simply tags the repository with the specified tag.
-If the tag exists it gets updated.
+A GitHub action that simply updates the tags in the repository.

 ## Usage
 ```yml